 I don’t want to throw my team under the bus about a mistake that wasn’t my fault by Alison Green on March 23, 2016 A reader writes: I’m a now not-so-recent college graduate in her first big girl job and I’m not entirely sure how to phrase an issue to my boss.
 I have an manager who works out of state.
 The manager works directly and most closely with me on day-to-day operations on our projects and I supervise the team, though we have a very loose management structure due to it being a very small team of me and two other people.
 One of those people has a more specialist job title than me and was originally going to be MY boss until a switch up before the project started.
 This project has already had one stock shortage issue due to my own personal error.
 I took responsibility and the issue was taken care of, but not without cost to the company.
 My manager was understanding that this is my first job in a capacity like this and I was promoted quickly from a very junior position by necessity so mistakes can happen.
 Now we have a second stock shortage that is not my fault at all.
 We had the correct stock for an item we make; I did a stock check as recently as the first week of this month, and there is email between my manager and I tracking this.
 I took a day out for an illness and came back to find that we were short of stock after my two employees worked on putting together that product while I was out.
 I don’t know the exact culprit between the two employees and it’s not important who it was; there is no way they stole the item (it’s a completely unusable item outside the context we use it in and has no resale value).
 But I have no idea how to best phrase to my manager that while I was out for a sick day, stock got misplaced and possibly disposed of.
 I don’t want to throw my team members under the bus, but I wasn’t here and I and my team and a third party have searched up and down to try to find the misplaced item.
 My boss threatened to take it out of someone’s paycheck if we had another stock shortage.
 At this point, I don’t even really care if it comes out of my paycheck (it won’t be THAT expensive but it won’t be cheap either, but I can deal with it).
 But I also know my boss will be mad if I offer take responsibility for someone else’s mistake because we’ve had trouble with carelessness with these two employees in other areas of the job as well.
 I’m just completely at a loss for how to tell my manager about the issue without sounding like I’m throwing my team under the bus.
 I don’t want to sound like I’m taking the blame and covering for two trouble employees, which would make me sound like I don’t know how to properly manage/supervise my team.
 Suggestions?
 First, you must stop calling it a “big girl job” immediately because you are a grown woman, and you are undermining yourself with that language.
 Next, it’s not throwing people under the bus to say, “Hey, this mistake happened on the day I was out sick and I’m trying to figure out how.
 We’ve searched up and down to try to find the item and haven’t been able to.
 It’s possible it was inadvertently thrown away.
 I’m looking into how this could have happened, and my plan for ensuring this doesn’t happen in the future is ____.”
 That blank is the key part of this.
 You need to have a plan for addressing this, because it’s apparently a big deal.
 If you can’t figure out what kind of plan you could put in place, then that’s something to talk to your boss about.
 As in: “I want to put a plan in place to avoid this in the future, and I hoped I could talk with you about what might look like like.”
 Ideally you’d have some thinking on this already done so that you can say things like “I considered X but the drawback of that is Y, and I considered Z but I’m concerned about W” — so that it’s clear that you’re working on this and not just dumping it in your boss’s lap.
 Also, you said that there’s been a pattern of carelessness with these two employees, and that’s a big deal.
 Your manager is right to be concerned about that and to want you to address it.
 So as part of this conversation, I’d be prepared to talk about what you’re doing about that broader pattern.
 Are you spot-checking their work more often?
 Giving them additional training?
 Warning them about the seriousness of the problem and watching them more closely to ensure they’re improving?
 Whatever you’re doing to address it, that should be part of this situation too.
 None of this is throwing anyone under the bus (and really, I’d avoid that frame for most work things, especially straightforward information-sharing).
 It’s just being transparent with your manager and trying to problem-solve, which is exactly what most managers will want to see from you.
-You may also like:my company has no reporting structure and no traininghow to turn down "volunteer" (but not really) projects at workmy boss asked me to project-manage a peer -- and the peer treats me like his assistant { 168 comments }
+You may also like:my company has no reporting structure and no traininghow to turn down "volunteer" (but not really) projects at workmy boss took away part of my job and I feel humiliated { 168 comments }

 Analyst* March 23, 2016 at 2:06 pm It might be their fault but it’s still your responsibility too, as their boss.
 If I were you I’d tell your manager that they (no need to single out one) made the mistake while you were out sick and the three of you are going to brainstorm ways to not let that happen in the future.
 Then really do sit down with your employees and brainstorm this.
 Some sort of check system is probably needed – them checking each other, you being looped in appropriately, etc.